-Wiley represents clients in the acquisition and sale of government contractors, corporate reorganizations, the divestiture of contracts and related assets, and underwriting of public debt and equity offerings, providing advice and counsel on the unique government contracting issues that arise in such transactions.
+Wiley represents clients in the acquisition and sale of government contractors, corporate reorganizations, the acquisition and divestiture of contracts and related assets, and provides advice and counsel on the unique government contracting issues that arise in such transactions.
 We have helped guide sellers in the preparation of data rooms and disclosure schedules and, where necessary, in obtaining government approvals, including consent to novation agreements.
 For buyers, we analyze target companies’ government contracts portfolios, including contract/program performance reviews and assessments of companies’ compliance practices and procedures to identify potential risks or hidden liabilities.
 We have also advised clients on due diligence activities involving classified contracts or programs, including transactions involving facilities and personnel clearances, foreign ownership or control issues, and Committee on Foreign Investment in the United States (CFIUS) concerns.
 We also advise clients regarding draft joint venture agreements and teaming agreements, and counsel clients with respect to forming subsidiaries for the purpose of conducting business with the federal government.

-Examples of Wiley’s corporate and due diligence work in the government contracting industry include:
+Examples of Wiley’s corporate, M&A, and due diligence work in the government contracting industry include:

 - Served as government contracts counsel to a global IT services company on the merger and spin-off of its U.S. public-sector business, which resulted in the formation of an independent, publicly traded company.

 - Represented one of the Blue Cross Blue Shield Plan entities in the sale of its subsidiary that processes claims under Medicare contracts and provides other services to the Centers for Medicare & Medicaid Services and other customers in the health care sector.